Infinite-Fountain/infinite-fountain/src/app/bp-wparents/recipe-test/api/assistant-first-response/instructions-6.3.md

 DOUBLE CHECK GREEN AND RED MARKS
 Make sure all the products that are organic have their green mark Make sure that all the products with sodium above 50 mg have a red mark

+## STEP 4 Output

+1. Wait until everything above is complete.
+2. **Immediately** after that token, output—in this exact order:

+   1. Header:
+      ```
+      Here is a list of all the cheapest products (ignoring their salt content or if they are organic):

+      ```
+   2. Markdown table.

 ## TABLE FORMATTING